Guide to make the best choice on purchasing a generator

 Covered Outlets

 Covers protect the outlets from rain and other foreign debris.
 They can prolong the lifespan of the entire system.
-If you plan on using a generator frequently or storing it outside, make sure the outlets are sealed.
+If you plan to use a generator frequently or store it outside, ensure the outlets are sealed.

 Standard generators need a pull cord to start.
 An electric start turns the motor on with just the turn of a key.
 Even on cold mornings, you won’t have any trouble getting the motor started.
 If you have a hard time with heavy pullcords, it would be worth the extra cost.